 Here is where I would put some recommendations of how to avoid getting sick while traveling, if I was going to do that.
 Which I’m not.
 I am not a medical professional and certainly don’t feel qualified to give you medical advice.
 (Competitive swimming wasn’t the only thing I came dead last in.)

 Sure, I studied in college alongside all the pre-med students, but I studied animal biology so, at best, I could keep you moist until help arrives if you happen to beach yourself.

 Instead, I’m going to help you deal with getting sick while traveling.
 Because, no matter how hard you work at avoiding it, sickness be like: “I have a particular set of skills, skills I have acquired over a very long career, skills that make me a nightmare for people like you.
 I will look for you, I will find you, and I will kill you.”
 Ehh, in retrospect maybe the ransom speech from Taken wasn’t the best quote to draw from…

-First things first, consider purchasing travel insurance.
-I know you’ve heard this before, but I can’t emphasize enough how much of a help this has been.
+First things first, are you considering travel insurance?
 None of us really plan on getting sick while traveling, but isn’t that the definition of “insurance?”
-Like, I’m not planning on my house getting hit by a meteorite, but I’m covered in case it does.
+Like, I don’t plan on my house getting hit by a meteorite, but I’m covered in case it does.

 - Incurred medical expenses

 - If you have to cut your trip short because of illness or injury (like the girl I met in the Costa Rica airport who broke her arm after crashing her ATV)